Validation Rules

 ifNoA condition that triggers the rule.
 When provided, the then constraint only applies when the if condition is met.

-Rules without an if clause are non-conditional — they always apply.
-Rules with an if clause are conditional — they only apply when the condition is met.
+Rules without an if clause are validation rules — they always apply.
+Rules with an if clause are conditional rules — they only apply when the condition is met.

 Enforcement